Algorithmic bias: United States

 The United States has no general legislation controlling algorithmic bias, approaching the problem through various state and federal laws that might vary by industry, sector, and by how an algorithm is used.
 Many policies are self-enforced or controlled by the Federal Trade Commission.
 In 2016, the Obama administration released the National Artificial Intelligence Research and Development Strategic Plan, which was intended to guide policymakers toward a critical assessment of algorithms.
 It recommended researchers to "design these systems so that their actions and decision-making are transparent and easily interpretable by humans, and thus can be examined for any bias they may contain, rather than just learning and repeating these biases".
 Intended only as guidance, the report did not create any legal precedent.

 In 2017, New York City passed the first algorithmic accountability bill in the United States.
 The bill, which went into effect on January 1, 2018, required "the creation of a task force that provides recommendations on how information on agency automated decision systems may be shared with the public, and how agencies may address instances where people are harmed by agency automated decision systems."
+In 2023, New York City implemented a law requiring employers using automated hiring tools to conduct independent "bias audits" and publish the results.
+This law marked one of the first legally mandated transparency measures for AI systems used in employment decisions in the United States.
 The task force is required to present findings and recommendations for further regulatory action in 2019.

+On February 11, 2019, according to Executive Order 13859, the federal government unveiled the "American AI Initiative", a comprehensive strategy to maintain U.S. leadership in artificial intelligence.
+The initiative highlights the importance of sustained AI research and development, ethical standards, workforce training, and the protection of critical AI technologies.
+This aligns with broader efforts to ensure transparency, accountability, and innovation in AI systems across public and private sectors.
+Furthermore, on October 30, 2023, the President signed Executive Order 14110, which emphasizes the safe, secure, and trustworthy development and use of artificial intelligence (AI).
+The order outlines a coordinated, government-wide approach to harness AI's potential while mitigating its risks, including fraud, discrimination, and national security threats.
+An important point in the commitment is promoting responsible innovation and collaboration across sectors to ensure that AI benefits society as a whole.
+With this order, President Joe Biden mandated the federal government to create best practices for companies to optimize AI's benefits and minimize its harms.